About CAEP Annual Reporting

 This set of assessments align with CAEP Annual Report Measure 3 (Advanced): candidate competency at completion.
 (RA3.4), and shows candidates are meeting program expectations and ready to be recommended for licensure.

-At present, North Carolina does not require licensure exams for advanced licensure areas.
-UNC-Chapel Hill advanced programs (MEdX-ECIFS, MSA and EdD Education Leadership) evaluate students competency through course-embedded assessments (ESAs) and collect ESA data and other program artifacts in our e-Portfolio platform, Taskstream.
+At present, North Carolina does not require licensure exams for advanced licensure areas, UNC-Chapel Hill advanced programs (MEdX-ECIFS, MSA and EdD Education Leadership) evaluate students’ competency through course embedded assessments (ESAs) and collects ESA data and other program artifacts in our e-Portfolio platform, Taskstream.
 All ESA rubrics are aligned with corresponding national standards.

-The preliminary ESA data shows that UNC-Chapel Hill are scored at 90 or more on most national stands, with a variation from 87 to 100 among standards.
+The preliminary ESA data shows that UNC-Chapel Hill are scored at 90 or higher on most national standards, with a variation from 85 to 100 among standards.
 These data provide evidence of candidate competency and an opportunity to identify area/standards for improvement.

 NELP District Level Standards Average Score (Scale to 100)